Wabi-Sabi: A way to embrace imperfection

 Sabi refers to things whose beauty can come only with age.

 Leonard Koren, author of “Wabi-Sabi for Artists, Designers, Poets, and Philosophers,” tried to define the term.
 According to him, “wabi-sabi is the beauty of things imperfect, impermanent, and incomplete, the antithesis of our classical Western notion of beauty as something perfect, enduring, and monumental.”

 What are the characteristics of wabi-sabi?

-It includes simplicity, asymmetry, roughness, natural materials in both man-made things as well as in natural objects.
+It includes simplicity, asymmetry, roughness, and natural materials in both man-made things as well as in natural objects.

 The art pieces which portray the wabi-sabi style remind us of the nature of imperfection in the world outside.
-Usually, it is hard to find symmetry in nature and all that you can find is irregular imperfect shapes.
+Usually, it is hard to find symmetry in nature and all that you can find are irregular imperfect shapes.

 How to embrace imperfection with wabi-sabi?

 Living in a world where it is easy to grasp the feeling of personal inadequacy, wabi-sabi provides a more naturally connected way of living.